 The Festival is held during Cape Breton’s most spectacular season when the leaves are turning colour and the vibrant reds, yellows, and oranges bring the breathtaking scenery to life as you travel from event to event.
 These travels may take you around Canada’s largest saltwater lake—the pristine Bras d’Or Lake, or along the Cabot Trail, often called North America’s most scenic drive.
 Wherever you go on Cape Breton Island at this time of year, you are bound to find amazing scenery around every turn.

-The full lineup of concerts, artists, and community events will be released in late July with tickets going on sale in early August.
+The full lineup of concerts, artists, and community events will be released on Monday, June 26th.
+Tickets will go on sale Tuesday, July 11th.

 This festival is part of Destination Canada’s Canadian Signature Experiences collection, which shows the world the best that Canada has to offer.